theupshift/chrdev/posts/2020-03-02-First-steps-with-Darklang.md

 There is also no parser for the language, the editor manipulates the AST directly and only valid code is instantly deployed.

 ![editor](/assets/images/posts/dark/editor2.png)

+# Quotes about Darklang

+Quotes that could give a better idea about dark.

+> “We keep adding things, but we never take things away.
+AWS has 200 services and never takes any away”

+Dark introduces the concept of **Deployless backends** (term coined by Jessie Frazelle)

+> “Just as there are servers in serverless, there are deployments in deployless, you just don’t have to think about it”— Paul Biggar

 ---